 6. Take a Test Drive

-Always test drive the vehicle on different types of roads around Fort Worth—highways, residential streets, and even rougher terrain if applicable.
+Always test drive the vehicle on different types of roads around—highways, residential streets, and even rougher terrain if applicable.
 Pay attention to:

 If anything feels off, don’t hesitate to walk away.